gitlab-az1/jspower/README.md

 - **roundToPowerOfTwo:** Round a number to the nearest power of two.

-- **roundToNearestMultiple:** Round a number to the nearest multiple of another number.
+- **roundToNearestMultiple:** Round a number to the nearest multiple of itself.

 ### Process
 - **process promise:** Create a fully customizable child process with the `spawn` method and return a promise with the process output.